PRD for Local Authorities, Employers and School Leaders

 GTC Scotland works closely with Local Authorities and Employers to Support them in their work.

-Please find advice, support, ideas and suggestions with regards to Professional Review and Development below.
+Please find advice about Professional Review and Development below.

 Schools will take their lead on PRD from local authority or employer policies and Local Negotiating Committee for Teachers (LNCT) agreements.